Asterfusion Low Latency Switches — The RoCE Ready Switch

 Asterfusion SONiC based Low latency Switches Support ROCE

 The Asterfusion CX-N seires supports RoCEv2 which allows remote direct memory access (RDMA) over an Ethernet network.
-It solves the delay of server-side data processing and frees up the CPU to do more important tasks, such as running applications and processing large amounts of data.
+It solves the delay of server-side data computation and frees up the CPU to do more important tasks, such as running applications and computation large amounts of data.
 It increases bandwidth and reduces latency, jitter, and CPU consumption, helping to build highly efficient and cost-effective data center networks.

 Marvell Teralynx based Low latency leaf and spine switch from 2Tbps to 12.8Tbps